 Most people know Perry Mason through the long-running television series and the subsequent made-for-TV follow-ups, but the character was actually a literary star long before he ever appeared on the small screen.
 In fact, 51 of the 82 Perry Mason novels listed in Thrilling Detective’s bibliography were published prior to 1957 — the year the series premiered.

 2. The ‘Real’ Perry Mason Didn’t Need Law School

-Gardner, Perry Mason’s creator, wasn’t your typical lawyer.
+Erle Stanley Gardner, Perry Mason’s creator, wasn’t your typical lawyer.
 He started on the same path, but was suspended from the Valparaiso University School of Law in Indiana after just one month of attendance due to a “distracting interest in boxing,” according to the New York Times.
 That led to him dropping out, moving back to California, studying for the bar on his own, and passing it in 1911.
 And while he enjoyed litigation and developing trial strategy, he was ultimately bored by legal practice itself.
+(Either way we sure would have loved to have him on our side as an accident attorney here in Los Angeles!)
 When his writing took off, he was only too happy to leave it behind.